cortexproject/cortex/docs/configuration/config-file-reference.md

 # Limit on the number of concurrent streams for gRPC calls (0 = unlimited)
 # CLI flag: -server.grpc-max-concurrent-streams
 [grpc_server_max_concurrent_streams: <int> | default = 100]

+# The duration after which an idle connection should be closed.
+Default:
+# infinity
+# CLI flag: -server.grpc.keepalive.max-connection-idle
+[grpc_server_max_connection_idle: <duration> | default = 2562047h47m16.854775807s]

+# The duration for the maximum amount of time a connection may exist before it
+# will be closed.
+Default: infinity
+# CLI flag: -server.grpc.keepalive.max-connection-age
+[grpc_server_max_connection_age: <duration> | default = 2562047h47m16.854775807s]

+# An additive period after max-connection-age after which the connection will be
+# forcibly closed.
+Default: infinity
+# CLI flag: -server.grpc.keepalive.max-connection-age-grace
+[grpc_server_max_connection_age_grace: <duration> | default = 2562047h47m16.854775807s]

+# Duration after which a keepalive probe is sent in case of no activity over the
+# connection., Default: 2h
+# CLI flag: -server.grpc.keepalive.time
+[grpc_server_keepalive_time: <duration> | default = 2h0m0s]

+# After having pinged for keepalive check, the duration after which an idle
+# connection should be closed, Default: 20s
+# CLI flag: -server.grpc.keepalive.timeout
+[grpc_server_keepalive_timeout: <duration> | default = 20s]

 # Only log messages with the given severity or above.
 Valid levels: [debug,
 # info, warn, error]